Prepare for Constitutional Change

 Rather we need an orderly dismantling of this huge juggernaut before it crushes everything in its path, just as we are attempting to dismantle banks that are too big and cut them down to a manageable size.

-Hannan’s current assessment of Britain’s disastrous relationship both economically, culturally and legally with the EU is one in a line of books pointing out the fundamental flaw in the European experiment.
-An early one was The Rotten Heart of Europe: Dirty War for Europe’s Money by Bernard Connolly, the Brussels diplomatic who was sacked for foretelling accurately that the euro experiment would not work.
+Hannan’s current assessment of Britain’s disastrous relationship economically, culturally and legally with the EU is one in a line of books pointing out the fundamental flaw in the European experiment.
+An early book was The Rotten Heart of Europe: Dirty War for Europe’s Money by Bernard Connolly, the Brussels diplomatic who was sacked for foretelling accurately that the euro experiment would not work.

 His book exposed the fracture lines in the European dream, and he was dismissed from the European Commission for his troubles.
 However, in 1995, the Wall Street Journal Europe named Connolly as one of its outstanding Europeans of the year.
 His thesis about the consequences and pitfalls of European monetary union was eventually vindicated in the euro crisis of 2010.
 Recently, Mark Carney, former Governor of the Bank of Canada, and current Governor of the Bank of England, identified Connolly as one of the very few economists who predicted the current global economic and financial crisis.